Blog

 Prerequisites for Coding an AI

-Before you begin coding your AI, there are a few essential prerequisites you’ll need to understand and set up.
-Getting familiar with the right tools and programming concepts will make the process smoother as you build your AI model.
-This section will guide you through the necessary programming language, development environment, and key AI libraries.
+Before you begin coding your AI, there are a few essential prerequisites to understand and set up.
+Familiarity with the right tools and foundational concepts will make the process smoother as you build your AI models.

 Programming Language – Python